admirable-ubu/FIS-FBIS/README.md

 4. **Close a stream**

-When tele-rehabilitation has finished the stream must be closed to release the machine's resources.
+When tele-rehabilitation has finished, the stream must be closed to release the machine's resources.

 ```
 $ ./stop-stream ,stream identifier>